cscott/prfun/README.md

 Promise `.catch` handlers instead of having to handle both synchronous and asynchronous exception flows.

 If provided, `ctx` becomes the `this` value for the function call.
+If it is a promise, it is first resolved.
 Any `args` provided are resolved (if they are promises) and passed as arguments to the function call.

 <hr>